Caffeine is a psychoactive drug that can cause or exacerbate anxiety and other stress-related signs and symptoms in many ways. Learn what you can do.

 - 1 tablespoon is enough to kill an adult

-You’d have to drink 50 cups of coffee at once for it to be lethal, making it virtually impossible to drink yourself to death with naturally occurring caffeine.
+It’s thought to be virtually impossible to drink yourself to death with naturally occurring caffeine.

 But now pure caffeine pills and powder can easily and inexpensively be purchased online, making caffeine overdose a reality.

-Caffeine excretes nutrients from your body, some of which are particularly important for your brain health and mood.
+Caffeine causes nutrients to be excreted from your body, some of which are particularly important for your brain health and mood.

 ✓Magnesium Supplements See Amazon.com for best selection and value

-Taking extra B vitamins can address imbalances between GABA, serotonin, dopamine, and epinephrine that contribute to anxiety.
-(32)
+Taking extra B vitamins can address imbalances of the brain chemicals GABA, serotonin, dopamine, and epinephrine that contribute to anxiety.
+(48)

-Caffeine reduces blood flow to the brain by as much as 27%.
-(34)
+Caffeine restricts blood flow to the brain by as much as 27%.
+(50)

-Many people take brain supplements and nootropics like ginkgo, citicoline, curcumin, resveratrol, and vinpocetine to increase blood flow to the brain not realizing the caffeine they drink could be rendering them useless.
+Many people take brain supplements and nootropics like ginkgo, citicoline, curcumin, and vinpocetine to increase blood flow to the brain not realizing that the caffeine they drink could be rendering them useless.

 Caffeine’s effects vary depending on how quickly you process it.